Terry Ramsden

 Terry Ramsden (born 1952) is an English investor and gambler from Enfield who focused on horse betting and the Japanese stock market.

 Early life

-Ramsden was raised in Enfield the son of a GPO Telephones engineer.
+Ramsden was raised in Enfield as the son of a GPO Telephones engineer.
 He began working as an insurance clerk and realized being employed by another would never lead to the wealth he was seeking.
 In 1971 at the age of 19 he was self-employed and earned £25,000 his first month.

 Career

 Ramsden earned his initial money through lower stakes gambling on horse races.
 In 1984 he purchased Glen International, an Edinburgh-based company.
 He focused the company on horse betting.
 In the first year he had a small annual turnover of £18,000, three years later that figure grew to £3.5 billion.
 He became United Kingdom's 57th richest man.
 His alleged peak net worth was approximately £150 million.

 One of his biggest wins was in 1984 when he paid £500,000 for a horse named Katies just a few days before she was expected to run in the Irish 1,000 Guineas.
 The purchase of Katies was recommended by the Newmarket trainer Mick Ryan who told Ramsden that the horse would win at the Curragh.
 Katies then actually won the race at odds of 20 to 1, which led to Ramsden winning around £2.5 million.